On Enumerating Short Projected Models: Dual Encoding of Blocking Clauses

 \begin{example}[Dual blocking clauses] We clarify the proposed encoding by a small example and show that it prevents multiple model counts.
 Let our example be \(F = x_1 \vee (x_2 \wedge x_3)\) and assume we have found the model \(\istar_1 = x_1\).
 Then

 and

-where the blue parts denote the corresponding additions to \nolinebreak \(P_0\) and \nolinebreak \(N_0\).
+where the unit clause $(\neg{x_1})$, the literal $t_3$ in $C_7$ as well as the clauses $C_8$ and $C_9$, all emphasized in blue, denote the corresponding additions to \nolinebreak \(P_0\) and \nolinebreak \(N_0\).
 If now we find a total model \(I_2 = \negated{x_1}\,x_2\,x_3\), we obtain a conflict in \nolinebreak \(N_1\) by unit propagating variables \nolinebreak \(t_1\), \(t_3\), and \(t_3\) only.
 The conflicting clause is \((t_1 \vee t_2 \vee t_3)\).
 The implication graph is depicted below on the left hand side, the corresponding resolution steps for conflict analysis below on the right hand side.\\

 Conflict analysis returns the clause \((\negated{x_3} \vee \negated{x_2} \vee x_1)\), which, after being added to \nolinebreak \(P\), blocks the model \nolinebreak \(\negated{x_1}\,x_2\,x_3\), which does not overlap with the previously found model \nolinebreak \(x_1\). \end{example}